The Japan Rail Pass is the most economical way to travel throughout Japan

 * Reissue fees apply

-All Passes come with a JR Pass information brochure.
+All Passes come with a Japan Rail Pass information brochure.

 Local pick-up from our office in Melbourne is available.
-We’ll contact you once your JR Pass is ready.
+We’ll contact you once your pass is ready.

 Priority post with tracking is available for FREE (delivery estimated between 1 – 3 days).